Azure/AzureStackHCI-EvalGuide/nested/steps/4_AzSHCICluster.md

 * **-ResourceName** - If not declared, the Azure Stack HCI cluster name is used
 * **-ResourceGroupName** - If not declared, the Azure Stack HCI cluster plus the suffix "-rg" is used
 * **-Region** - If not declared, "EastUS" will be used.
-Additional regions are supported as part of the preview program, with the longer term goal to integrate with Azure Arc in all Azure regions.
+Additional regions are supported, with the longer term goal to integrate with Azure Arc in all Azure regions.
 * **-EnvironmentName** - If not declared, "AzureCloud" will be used, but allowed values will include additional environments in the future
 * **-ComputerName** - This is used when running the commands remotely against a cluster.
 Just make sure you're using a domain account that has admin privilege on the nodes and cluster
 * **-Credential** - This is also used for running the commands remotely against a cluster.

 **Register-AzureStackHCI** runs syncronously, with progress reporting, and typically takes 1-2 minutes.
 The first time you run it, it may take slightly longer, because it needs to install some dependencies, including additional Azure PowerShell modules.

-7. Once dependencies have been installed, you'll receive a popup on **MGMT01** to authenticate to Azure.
+1. Once dependencies have been installed, you'll receive a popup on **MGMT01** to authenticate to Azure.
 Provide your **Azure credentials**.

 ![Login to Azure](/media/azure_login_reg.png "Login to Azure")